Harry Burton (Egyptologist): Later work

-From 1931 to 1934 Burton worked at the Metropolitan concession further down the Nile at Lisht.
+From 1931 to 1934, Burton worked at the Metropolitan concession further down the Nile at Lisht.
 He remained in Egypt after the Metropolitan Museum ceased its major excavations in 1935, and continued to record other monuments and artefacts.

-In 1931 Carter named Burton as an executor of his will.
+In 1931, Carter named Burton as an executor of his will.
 After Carter died in March 1939, Burton identified at least eighteen items in Carter's antiquities collection taken from Tutankhamun's tomb without authorisation.
 As this was a sensitive matter that could affect Anglo-Egyptian relations, Burton sought wider advice, finally recommending that the items be discreetly presented or sold to the Metropolitan Museum of Art, with most eventually going either there or to the Egyptian Museum in Cairo.
 The Metropolitan Museum items were later returned to Egypt.

+Personal life

+On 18 July 1914, Burton married Minnie Catherine Young at Chelsea Registry Office in London.
+When not in Egypt, they lived mainly in Florence, where they were often visited by Howard Carter.

-From 1937 Burton's health began to decline.
+From 1937, Burton's health began to decline.
 He died of diabetes in Egypt on 27 June 1940, aged 60.
 He was buried in the American cemetery in Asyut.

-On 18 July 1914 Burton married Minnie Catherine Young at Chelsea Registry Office in London.
-When not in Egypt, they lived mainly in Florence, where they were often visited by Howard Carter.
 Minnie outlived her husband, dying in Florence in May 1957.
 The couple had no children.

 Legacy

-While the 3,400 images from the tomb of Tutankhamun are widely known, and played a significant part in the "Egyptomania" of the 1920s, Burton also produced many other photographic records of the highest quality, including 7,500 for the Metropolitan Museum, over 3,000 of Theban tombs and monuments and 600 of antiquities in Cairo and Italy.
+While the 3,400 images from the tomb of Tutankhamun are widely known, and played a significant part in the "Egyptomania" of the 1920s, Burton also produced many other photographic records of the highest quality, including 7,500 for the Metropolitan Museum, more than 3,000 of Theban tombs and monuments and 600 of antiquities in Cairo and Italy.

 Burton's key role in photographing archaeological finds, including those relating to Tutankhamun, was often downplayed or overlooked.
 His pictures were frequently published without attribution, he rarely featured in press reports, with only brief mentions in contemporary books.
 He however earned a reputation among Egyptologists as the finest archaeological photographer of the time.
 Carter valued his work highly, describing his photographs as "of outstanding beauty as well as great archaeological value".
-In May 1923 Carter wrote to Albert Lythgoe, who had agreed the loan of Burton from the Metropolitan concession, confirming that Burton had completed his work "in a splendid and admirable manner.
+In May 1923, Carter wrote to Albert Lythgoe, who had agreed the loan of Burton from the Metropolitan concession, confirming that Burton had completed his work "in a splendid and admirable manner.
 In fact, I do not know how to praise his work sufficiently.
 He had a colossal task which he carried out to the end in the most efficient manner possible, and I should like to convey through you my most sincere gratitude to your trustees and Director for his good aid."

 Burton's photographs have featured in a number of exhibitions: